jierdin/sprout/operating-agreement.md

 (a)The Company shall be dissolved upon the occurrence of either of the following events:

-(i)  by the majority written agreement of all Members; or
+(i)  by the pass of a critical vote calling for Dissolution; or

-(ii) upon the entry of decree of judicial dissolution under §18-802 of the Act.
+(ii) upon the entry of decree of judicial dissolution under the Act.
-TODO: Update this to Wyoming's code

 (b)The death, retirement, resignation, expulsion, bankruptcy or dissolution of any Member or the occurrence of any event that terminates the continued membership of any Member in the Company shall not in and of itself cause a dissolution of the Company.